COSC203 Web, Databases, and Networks

 Cross Origin Resource Sharing (CORS)

 The below code is the CORS Policy.
 It informs web browsers which websites are allowed to access your backend web service.
-It’s largely a protection against random websites hotlinking your resources, and spamming your server, wasting valuable bandwidth and CPU time.
+It’s largely a protection against random websites hotlinking your resources, and spamming your server, wasting valuable bandwidth and CPU time, and offers your users some protection against a form of security attack known as Cross Site Request Forgery.

 // CORS policy headers: allow all domains